AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/manage-data-connection.md

 Match keys are identifiers used to reconcile members across audiences from different data sources.
 Available match keys include:

-- **Identity crosswalk** (e.g., lookup_1)
 - **Hashed email**
 - **Hashed phone number**
 - **IP Address v4**
-- **ECID**

 You can edit the match keys by selecting the pencil icon next to the match key name.
-Ensure that the match keys align with the identity data in your source.

-## Scheduling {#scheduling}
+### Scheduling {#scheduling}

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_manage_dataconnections_scheduling"
 >title="Scheduling"
->abstract="Scheduling ensures that your data is always up-to-date without manual intervention.
-Make sure to choose a frequency that fits the pace of your campaign needs."

-Set the date range and frequency for importing data from your connections.
-This allows you to control how often new data will be pulled into the platform.

-- **Date range**: Specify the start and end date (e.g., 05/15/2024 - 05/15/2025)
-- **Frequency**: Set how often the data import occurs (e.g., Daily, Weekly)

-To adjust the scheduling details, click the **Edit** button next to the scheduling section.
+>abstract="You can edit the scheduling options that you selected initially for your data connection."

+You can edit the scheduling options that you selected initially for your data connection.
+For more information about scheduling options, view the [scheduling section](/help/guide/setup/onboard-audiences.md#schedule) in the audience import workflow document.

-## Use cases {#use-cases}
+### Use cases {#use-cases}

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_manage_dataconnections_usecases"
 >title="Use cases"
->abstract="Configuring use cases allows you to specify what actions can be taken on the data, from simple sharing to full activation in advertising campaigns.
-Not available in alpha"
+>abstract="Use cases selection is not part of the alpha release of Real-Time CDP Collaboration"

 Use cases define how the imported audience data can be leveraged in Real-Time CDP Collaboration.
 Available use cases include: